-I study the cognitive and neural bases of high level representation, using social cognition as a case study of abstract, yet structured, reasoning.
-With behavioral and functional neuroimaging (fMRI) techniques, my research focuses on:
+In my research, I studied the cognitive and neural bases of high level representation, using social cognition as a case study of abstract, yet structured, reasoning.
+With behavioral and functional neuroimaging (fMRI) techniques, my research focused on:

 (i) The neural coding and implementation of social cognition: What is the feature space or compositional structure to mental state representation?
 What is the relationship between the neural organization and the cognitive architecture?